DBProductions/angularjs-starter-app/README.md

 ### Run the application

-There is a simple server to use the project, run with node.
+There is a simple server to use the project, run it with node.
 The server holds some simple user data and can create, edit and delete them, there is no persistence.

     $ node server.js